jordandouglas/HetMM/README.md

 ### Required
 - BEAST 2 is required to run HetMM | https://www.beast2.org/
+- R will be used for preparing the data and generating figures | https://www.r-project.org/

 ### Recommended
 - Tracer is useful for analysing MCMC chains | https://www.beast2.org/tracer-2/
-- R will be used for generating figures | https://www.r-project.org/

 ## Installing HetMM